-From what I understand about Maggie and Art’s interview with Smith, they asked him where he was when he was dispatched to the scene.
+During Maggie and Art’s interview with Smith, they asked him where he was when he was dispatched to the scene.
 He answers by saying he could not recall.
 Later on, they ask him if he remembers the route he took to the scene.
-This time, Smith says yes.
-He described his route as going north on Route 10, onto Swiftwater Rd past the Cottage Hospital, left on Sawyer Hill Rd, and finally onto Route 112.
-Notably, the route he describes to the scene happens to correspond precisely with the route one would take if they had been at or near the Haverhill Police Department when they were dispatched.
+Smith says yes and described his route as going north on Route 10, onto Swiftwater Rd past the Cottage Hospital, left on Sawyer Hill Rd, and finally onto Route 112.
+(Note: this route is consistent with the route one would take if they had been at or near the Haverhill Police Department when they were dispatched.)

-In addition to asking about the route Smith took to the scene, Maggie and Art also ask him about when he radioed in to dispatch to let them know he had arrived.
+Maggie and Art also ask him about when he radioed in dispatch to let them know he had arrived.
 As far as I can tell, Smith never gives any indication that he arrived notably earlier than when he radioed in to dispatch.
 When specifically asked if he radioed back immediately, Smith responded by stating that he could not remember, and that he might have gotten out to see if anyone was injured first before radioing back.

 Art’s arrival time for Smith also conflicts with Atwood’s eye witness account.
-The way I interpret Atwood’s statements from the Caledonian Record is that police arrived 7-9 minutes after he called 911, which would have been around approximately 7:45 PM.
-I grant there is some ambiguity in how his statements may be interpreted (i.e. whether police arrived 7-9 minutes from when he left Maura at the car or 7-9 minutes from when he placed the call to police).
+According to the Caledonian Record, Atwood states that police arrived 7-9 minutes after he called 911.
+We know that Atwood called 911 at 7:42 PM, which would put police's arrival time at around 7:49 PM - 7:51 PM.
 Regardless, what is clear is that Atwood states police arrived after he called 911 and not before.
 In order for Art’s timeline to be accurate, we have to assume that Atwood called 911 after police were already on scene - and had already been on scene for about 7 minutes.
 It seems highly unlikely that Atwood, who was reportedly standing on his porch when he called 911, would call the police if law enforcement was clearly visible on scene.